 \subsection{Main results.}

 Let

-where $\FGUE$ is the GUE Tracy-Widom distribution.
+where $\FGUE$ is the cumulative distribution function of the GUE Tracy-Widom distribution.
 It is the distribution of the normalized largest eigenvalue of a random Hermitian matrix \cite{TW96}.
-Its cumulative distribution function can be given as as an integral \cite{TW96},
+Its cumulative distribution function can be given as an integral \cite{TW96},

-Here the function $q(x)$ is the solution to the Painlev\'e II equation
+Here, the function $q(x)$ is the solution to the Painlev\'e II equation